 Tribal Sponsorship Program

-The Washington Health Benefit Exchange is working with tribal leaders to develop a sponsorship program that permits Tribal Entities to pay plan premiums on behalf of designated individuals who enroll in a Qualified Health Plan (QHP) offered through Washington Healthplanfinder.
-An overview of these efforts is included below.
+The Washington Health Benefit Exchange has worked with tribal leaders to develop a sponsorship program that permits Tribal Entities to pay plan premiums on behalf of designated individuals who enroll in a Qualified Health Plan (QHP) offered through Washington Healthplanfinder.
+General information about the sponsorship program is available here.
+A list of participating Tribal Entities is included below:

 Tribal In-Person Assister Program